Bcpoole/Zenta/README.md

 Zenta is built with [Aurelia](http://www.aurelia.io/).
 Its purpose is to serve as an organized display of all your character's data for the [Pathfinder Roleplaying Game](http://paizo.com/pathfinder/), and to provide additional useful tools.

-*Included is sampleCharacter.json as a guideline (mostly done but needs some additions).*
+*Included is sampleCharacter.json as a guideline (mostly done but needs some revisions).*
-# Running The App
+## Running The App

 To run the app, follow these steps.